-5. The constitution
+5. The Constitution

-Each Fund is constituted by a Trust Deed made between the Manager and the Trustee.
-The Funds are Authorised Unit Trust Schemes and comply with the conditions of the UCITS Directive as authorised unit trusts.
-Unitholders are not liable for the debts of the Funds.
+The Fund is constituted by a Trust Deed made between the Manager and the Trustee.
+The Fund is an authorised unit trust scheme and complies with the conditions of the UCITS Directive as an authorised unit trust and holds a UK UCITS certificate.
+Unitholders are not liable for the debts of the Fund.

-6. Investment limitations
+6. Investment Limitations

-Please see Appendix B for details of the limitations on the types of investments which may be included in the property of the Funds.
+Please see Appendix B for details of the limitations on the types of investments which may be included in the property of the Fund.

-7. Past performance
+7. Past Performance

-Appendix D contains details of the Funds' past performance.
+Appendix D contains details of the Fund's past performance.

-8. Characteristics of units in the Funds
+8. Characteristics of Units in the Fund